kyma-project/kyma/docs/05-technical-reference/evnt-01-event-types.md

 - If the event contains more than two segments, Eventing combines them into two segments when creating the underlying Eventing infrastructure.
 For example, `Account.Root.Created` becomes `AccountRoot.Created`.

 - In case the Application name contains `-` or `.`, the underlying Eventing services uses a clean name with alphanumeric characters only.
 (For example, `system-prod` becomes `systemprod`).

     This could lead to a naming collision.
-For example, both `system-prod` and `systemprod` could become `systemprod`.
+For example, both `system-prod` and `systemprod` become `systemprod`.

     A solution for this is to provide an `application-type` label (with alphanumeric characters only) which is then used by the Eventing services instead of the Application name.
 If the `application-type` label also contains `-` or `.`, the underlying Eventing services clean it and use the cleaned label.